Metric Entropy of Analytic Function Classes via Ellipsoidal Methods

 \section{Introduction}

-\blindfootnote{The authors gratefully acknowledge support by the Lagrange Mathematics and Computing Research Center, Paris, France.} The concept of metric entropy has traditionally played a significant role in various domains of mathematics such as non-linear approximation theory \cite{lorentzMetricEntropyApproximation1966,lorentzApproximationFunctions1966,carlEntropyCompactnessApproximation1990}, mathematical physics \cite{franceschetti_2017}, statistical learning theory \cite{hausslerDecisionTheoreticGeneralizations1992,wainwrightHighDimensionalStatistics2019,shalev-shwartzUnderstandingMachineLearning2014}, and empirical process theory \cite{dudleyEcoleEteProbabilites1984,pollardEmpiricalProcessesTheory1990}.
+The concept of metric entropy has traditionally played a significant role in various domains of mathematics such as non-linear approximation theory \cite{lorentzMetricEntropyApproximation1966,lorentzApproximationFunctions1966,carlEntropyCompactnessApproximation1990}, non-parametric estimation \cite{haussler1997mutual,Pinskerpaper,donohoCountingBitsKolmogorov2000}, statistical learning theory \cite{hausslerDecisionTheoreticGeneralizations1992,wainwrightHighDimensionalStatistics2019,shalev-shwartzUnderstandingMachineLearning2014}, and empirical process theory \cite{dudleyEcoleEteProbabilites1984,pollardEmpiricalProcessesTheory1990}.
 Recent advances in machine learning theory, more specifically in deep learning, have led to renewed interest in methods for metric entropy computation.
 Indeed, metric entropy is at the heart of the approximation-theoretic characterization of deep neural networks \cite{elbrachterDeepNeuralNetwork2021,shalev-shwartzUnderstandingMachineLearning2014,devore2021neural}.
 However, computing the precise value of the metric entropy of a given function class turns out to be notoriously difficult in general; exact expressions are available only in very few simple cases.
 It has therefore become common practice to resort to characterizations of the asymptotic behavior as the covering ball radius approaches zero.
 Even this more modest endeavor has turned out daunting in most cases.
 A sizeable body of corresponding research exists in the literature \cite{kolmogorovCertainAsymptoticCharacteristics1956,mityaginApproximateDimensionBases1961,vitushkinTheoryTransmissionProcessing1961}.
 The work of Donoho \cite{donohoCountingBitsKolmogorov2000} constitutes a canonical example of the type of asymptotic results sought; specifically, it provides the exact expression for the leading term in the asymptotic expansion of the metric entropy of unit balls in Sobolev spaces.